thabataganga/performance_api/README.md

 This repository contains the scripts and results of the performance tests conducted as part of the master's project on the use of self-sovereign digital identities supported by blockchain.

+This test was developed to evaluate the SSI-API (https://github.com/thabataganga/SSI-backend).

 ## Repository Structure

 - **LOCAL/**: Contains tests for the development environment.